This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 3. A blender

 No list of essential small appliances would be complete without a blender.
-We love our blender for making the everday essential smoothie.
+I love our blender for making the everyday essential smoothie.
 A blender can do more than smoothies and acai bowls, they are great for making creamy soups and sauces, too.

 If you want a blender that will last and you have the budget, you can’t go wrong with a Vitamix.
 They are a classic for a reason.
 A Vitamix will blend just about anything you put in it.